fabiano/dotnet-ossindex/README.md

 ### OSS Index API rate limit

 The OSS Index REST API has a rate limit for unauthenticated requests.
-If you exceed the limit, you can create an account on their [website](https://ossindex.sonatype.org) and use the authentication options to execute authenticated requests.
+If you exceed the limit, you can create an account on their [website](https://ossindex.sonatype.org) and use the `--username/--api-token` options to execute authenticated requests.

 ```bash
 dotnet ossindex YourSolution.sln --username <YOUR-USERNAME> --api-token <YOUR-API-TOKEN>